 - Browse All Items

-The Robert Cormier: Censorship and Intolerance exhibit is the first in a series of three themed digital exhibits showcasing artifacts from the Robert Cormier Collection at Fitchburg State University's Amelia V. Gallucci-Cirio Library.
-While this first exhibit addresses the topic of censorship, our 2016 exhibit will focus on bullying and terrorism while our 2017 exhibit will center on the sexualization of children
+Robert Cormier: Censorship and Intolerance is the first in a series of three themed archive exhibits that showcase artifacts from the Robert E. Cormier Collection at Fitchburg State University's Amelia V. Gallucci-Cirio Library.
+While this first exhibit addresses the topic of censorship, our 2016 exhibit Evil, Empathy, and Finding Humanity focuses on bullying and terrorism while our 2020 exhibit Twisted Intimacy centers on the sexualization of children

 Our overarching goal in all three exhibits is to highlight portions of the collection related to a core set of Cormier’s work with three novels for each digital exhibit.
-For example, the current exhibit includes artifacts related to Cormier's more frequently censored novels: The Chocolate War, I Am the Cheese, and Fade.
-Our aim with these three exhibits is not to digitize the entire collection, but rather, to feature and promote further research in this rich archive.
+Censorship and Intolerance includes artifacts related to Cormier's more frequently censored novels: The Chocolate War, I Am the Cheese, and Fade.

-Robert Cormier’s work and influence in young adult literature is without question.
-To house his collection at Fitchburg State University is a privilege, and we would like to encourage more due attention to the collection by bringing a small portion of its treasures to the digital world and encourage further scholarly work.
+Robert Cormier’s work and influence in young adult literature are without question.
+To house his collection at Fitchburg State University is a privilege, and by digitizing portions of the collection, we encourage further scholarly work.

-As you move through the exhibit, note that we have arranged materials into five collections visible from the "Browse Archive Collections" on our top menu.
-As you open individual documents, keep in mind that clicking on a hyperlinked "tag" will bring you to a list of other documents in the exhibit with that same tag.
+As you move through the exhibit, note that we have arranged materials into five collections visible from the "Browse Exhibits" on our top menu.
+As you open individual documents, keep in mind that clicking on a hyperlinked "tag" will bring you to a list of related documents in the archive.